jmdelvecchio/computational-arctic-workshop/README.md

 Neukom Institute - Haldeman Center 252 and on Zoom

+# External participants - sign up for a sponsored account

+Please use [this form](https://services.dartmouth.edu/TDClient/1806/Portal/Requests/TicketRequests/NewForm?ID=J6Yv-8sdf90_&RequestorType=Service) to request a sponsored account so you can log into the Jupyter Hub and other Dartmouth digital resources.
+Just list me as your sponsor.

 # Sign up for workshops

 If you are a Dartmouth EARS student or Neukom fellow, we have a few seats in the classrooms for more participants in the hands-on coding activites.
 Please sign up below.
 Space is limited, but be in touch if the form is closed.